Minpaku Laws in Japan

 Overview

-Yes, the Japan Association of Vacation Rentals is a national body that provides support and guidance for short-term rental owners in the country.
-It offers resources like education and training, advocacy for the interests of vacation rental owners and hosts, and the platform to network and collaborate with counterparts and industry professionals.
+Yes, the Japan Association of Vacation Rentals serves as a national body providing support and guidance for short-term rental owners in the country.
+It offers resources such as education and training, advocates for the interests of vacation rental owners and hosts, and provides a platform for networking and collaboration among industry professionals.
 The association's mission is to enhance the growth and success of the vacation rental industry in Japan.

 Property